 Work on the Wharf: Hobson Wharf Remediation Project

-A recent condition assessment of the 80-year-old wharf showed a number of sections underneath it need repair and rebuilding.
+A condition assessment of the 80-year-old wharf showed a number of sections underneath it needed repair and rebuilding.
 Although the wharf continues to perform well above minimum requirements, it is important that this work is completed soon.

-The work, a joint project between Panuku Development Auckland and the NZ Maritime Museum, will continue for winter 2017.
+The work, a joint project between Panuku Development Auckland and the NZ Maritime Museum, is now at the midway point.

 Due to the nature of the high pressure water-blasting during some stages of the project, there may be some disruption for museum visitors during this period, however, measures have been put into place to mitigate this as much as possible.

 Work that generates noise will take place with the tides between 7.30am to 6.30pm.
 Other work may take place outside this time frame but only if it complies with relevant noise controls.

 Measures to mitigate any disruption include sound attenuation to minimise noise coming from compressors and generators on the western side of the wharf, and noise monitoring.

-The project will be completed in stages and include:
+The project has been completed in stages and includes:

 Concrete in identified areas will be broken back using hydro demolition;